Self-similar solutions in one-dimensional kinetic models: A probabilistic view

-\begin{proof}[{\rm {\bf Proof of Lemma \ref{lemma-tail2}}}] The proof of this Lemma follows step by step the proof of Lemma 1 in \cite{BLM2008}.
-By Lemma 9 in \cite{BLM2008}, if $\delta <\gamma/(1- \eps) $, it suffices to prove that the probability distribution function of $V_\infty$, that is $F_\infty(x)=\int_{(-\infty,x]} \rho_{\infty,\gamma}(dy)$, satisfies \eqref{eq.Ftail}-\eqref{eq.Ftail2} with the same constants $c_0^+$ and $c_0^-$ as the initial condition $F_0$ (possibly after diminishing $\eps$ and enlarging $K$).
+for every $q \in(0,1)$ and $r>0$.\vadjust{\goodbreak} \end{pf*} \begin{pf*}{Proof of Lemma~\ref{lemma-tail2}} The proof of this lemma follows step by step the proof of Lemma 1 in \cite{BLM2008}.
+By Lemma 9 in \cite{BLM2008}, if $\delta<\gamma/(1- \eps) $, it suffices to prove that the probability distribution function of $V_\infty$, that is, $F_\infty(x)=\int_{(-\infty,x]} \rho_{\infty,\gamma}(dy)$, satisfies (\ref{eqFtail}) and (\ref{eqFtail2}) with the same constants $c_0^+$ and~$c_0^-$ as the initial condition $F_0$ (possibly after diminishing $\eps$ and enlarging $K$).
 The proof is based on the representation of $F_\infty$ as a mixture of stable laws.
-More precisely, let $G_\gamma$ be the distribution function whose Fourier-Stieltjes transform is $\hat g_\gamma$ as in \eqref{chaSta}, then
+More precisely, let $G_\gamma$ be the distribution function whose Fourier--Stieltjes transform is $\hat g_\gamma$ as in (\ref{chaSta}); then